kenzhaoyihui/ops/Resume.md

 * Age: 23
 * University: Nanjing University of Posts and Telecommunications
 * Major: Communication Engineering, Computer Network
-* Email: yzhao@redhat.com
+* Email: 2993614148@qq.com
 * Native Place: Nanjing City, Jiangsu Province, China
 * Github: [kenzhaoyihui](https://github.com/kenzhaoyihui)

 ## JOB OBJECTIVE
-* To obtain the Quality Engineering position at Red Hat in the oVirt product which providing the strong knowledge about Virtualization, Linux, Python, Shell...
+* To obtain the Linux virtualization test development engineer position at Intel which providing the strong knowledge about Virtualization, Linux, Python, Shell...
-* Also, Red Hat is a good platform to improve myself and get practical skills.
+* Also, Intel is a good platform to improve myself and get practical skills.
+* I want to join to Intel and work well with the technology cow people and learn the intel's advanced technology

 ## QUALIFICATIONS
 * Self-motivated, proactive, strict attitude, able to work under pressure and with sense of responsibility